Our Services

 Helpful Resources

-Creatine supplementation can temporarily raise DHT by more than 50%, which may boost muscle strength and libido but could accelerate hair thinning or prostate enlargement in predisposed individuals.
-Saw palmetto inhibits the enzyme that converts testosterone to DHT and may help balance these effects when taken alongside creatine.
+Creatine supplementation can temporarily increase DHT levels by over 50%, potentially enhancing muscle strength and libido, but may also accelerate hair thinning or prostate enlargement in predisposed individuals.
+Saw palmetto blocks the enzyme that converts testosterone to DHT and may help offset these effects when paired with creatine.

 Understanding how supplements affect dihydrotestosterone (DHT) is important for anyone concerned about hair health, prostate wellness, or hormonal balance.
 This guide walks you through what the research says about creatine and saw palmetto, how they might interact with DHT, and practical take-aways for safe use.